bridgekat/zenith/README.md

 (I am not aiming to make any serious ITP software!
 I will just try to make the UI as intuitive as possible while keeping the background theory simple.
-It seems like FOL (natural deduction) + equality + extension by definitions are already enough for this...)
+It seems like FOL with equality (natural deduction) + metavariables + extension by definitions are already enough for this...)

 ## To do list